-The Park School of Communications will host a variety of end-of-the-semester screenings, presentations, and exhibitions to showcase student work.
+The Roy H. Park School of Communications will host a variety of end-of-the-semester screenings and exhibitions to showcase student work.
 All events are free an open to the public and take place in Park Hall Auditorium unless otherwise stated.

 Thursday, December 13

 Photo Workshop Exhibition: “Partially True, Totally False”

 South Hill Business Park (across from 96B)

 Michael Kaneff ’13, a television-radio student major, uses his production skills to raise awareness for a medical condition that hits close to home: Muscular Dystrophy.

 Kaneff’s mother was diagnosed with MD eight years ago.
 He now produces videos to connect with others affected by the disease and to help raise money for the cause.

 "There are 41 types of Muscular Dystrophy, yet none have a cure," Kaneff said.

 Each year, he works on a documentary that is screened at the Black and Blue Ball, a local fundraiser for more than 200 business owners and MD patients, in the hopes of inspiring guests to donate.